dnaber-de/WP-Colored-Coding/readme.md

 # WP Colored Coding

-Brings the cool Javascript syntax highlighter [Rainbow.js](https://github.com/ccampbell/rainbow) to your Wordpress-Blog and allows you to manage code snippets indipendend from the texteditor.
+Brings the cool Javascript syntax highlighter [Rainbow.js](https://github.com/ccampbell/rainbow) to your Wordpress-Blog and allows you to manage code snippets independend from the text editor.

 ## Installation